Harini-Pavithra/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree/Capstone Project/README.md

-*NOTE:* This file is a template that you can use to create the README for your project.
-The *TODO* comments below will highlight the information you should be sure to include.

 # Heart Failure Predictions Using Microsoft Azure
-*TODO:* Write a short introduction to your project.

 This project is part of the Udacity Azure ML Nanodegree.In this project, we will work with the Heart Failure Clinical Records Dataset. we will use Azure to configure a cloud-based machine learning production model and deploy it. we use Hyper Drive and Auto ML methods to develop the model.Then the model with higest accuary is retrieved(voting ensemble in this case) and deployed in cloud with Azure Container Instances(ACI),also by enabling the authentication.

 ## Dataset

 ### Overview
-*TODO*: Explain about the data you are using and where you got it from.

 This Dataset is available publicy in [Kaggle](https://www.kaggle.com/andrewmvd/heart-failure-clinical-data)

 Cardiovascular diseases (CVDs) are the number 1 cause of death globally, taking an estimated 17.9 million lives each year, which accounts for 31% of all deaths worlwide.